 It is important to note that any disposition authorization, including MIDAs, issued by LAC to permit the destruction of records by a government institution does not constitute a requirement to destroy, nor does it provide direction regarding the timing of records destruction.
 Accountability regarding the decision to destroy records and the timing of records destruction rests solely with individual government institutions.

 Any authorization to dispose of records granted by Library and Archives Canada to a government institution indicates that LAC has determined that these records do not need to be preserved for the future archival or historical use of Canadians.
-The authorization grants permission to dispose of records only in relation to the Act; GC institutions are solely responsible for determining any legal liability resulting from the application of any other federal legislation or legal requirement.
+The authorization grants permission to dispose of records only in relation to the Act; Government of Canada (GC) institutions are solely responsible for determining any legal liability resulting from the application of any other federal legislation or legal requirement.

 Retention periods for records covered by MIDAs